KyperTech/coach/README.md

 # webpack-redux-react-starter
-A webpack implementation of react with redux
+A webpack implementation of react with redux and react router

 ## Start
 ```